Graylab/deepH3-distances-orientations/README.md

 ## Training
-For training a model using a non-redundant set of bound and unbound antibodies from SabDab with at most 99% sequence similarity, a resolution cutoff of 3, and with a paired VH/VL.
+For training a model using a non-redundant set of bound and unbound antibodies from SABDAb with at most 99% sequence similarity, a resolution cutoff of 3, and with a paired VH/VL.
 By default, uses the model from https://doi.org/10.1101/2020.02.09.940254.
 ```
 python train.py